ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/data-analysis.md

 ## Expected Output

-This project invites you to implement a data summarization program called `datasummarizer`.
-The `datasummarizer` program takes as input a file of floating point values and computes their arithmetic mean.
-Here is an excerpt from the `input/data.txt` file that contains the floating-point values that the `datasummarizer` must summarize:
+This project invites you to implement a data summarization program called `dataanalysis`.
+The `dataanalysis` program takes as input a file of floating point values and computes summary statistics about the numbers.
+Before you continue to work on this assignment, please make sure that you understand the meaning of the data in this file.
+To accomplish this task, you should examine the discussion of this data set, including its visualization from 1970 until 2019, from the [Residential Population in Crawford County, PA](https://fred.stlouisfed.org/series/PACRAW0POP) from the [Federal Reserve Bank of St. Louis](https://fred.stlouisfed.org/).
+The idea of this program is that it should summarize the population data for Crawford County, the county in which Allegheny College is located.
+Here is an excerpt from the `input/data.txt` file that contains the floating-point values that the `dataanalysis` must
+summarize:

 ```
-2.5169521900e+0
-1.8703141360e+0
--3.4505452520e-2
-2.3580068020e+0
-1.5516879500e+0
+1970-01-01,81.342
+1971-01-01,83.300
+1972-01-01,84.700
+1973-01-01,85.500
+1974-01-01,86.100
+1975-01-01,87.000
+1976-01-01,87.600
+1977-01-01,87.600
+1978-01-01,88.000
+1979-01-01,88.100
+1980-01-01,88.869
 ```

-As this example indicates, these numbers are floating-point values.
-Can you explain why these floating point numbers are written as, for instance, `2.5169521900e+0`?
-After you have studied and understood the contents of this file, you are ready to install the project's dependencies with the command `poetry install` and then run it with the command `poetry run datasummarizer --data-file input/data.txt`.
-Specifically, you will know that your `datasummarizer` works correctly when it outputs the computed mean as `0.9919614640914002`.
-If you did not get this answer, then please confirm the correctness of your functions for data transformation and summarization.
+As this example indicates, the numbers in this file are either strings, that should be interpreted as a data or a floating-point value.
+After you have studied and understood the contents of this file, you are ready to install the project's dependencies with the command `poetry install` and then run it with the command `poetry run dataanalysis --data-file input/data.txt`.

 ```
-🔬 The data file contains 100 data values in it!
-Let's get summarizing!
+📦 The data file contains 50 data values in it!

+🚀 Let's do some sophisticated data analysis!

+🧮 Here are the results of the data analysis:

-🧮 The computed mean is 0.9919614640914002!
+    The computed mean is 87.80!
+    The computed median is 88.05!

+    The computed variance is 3.69!
+    The computed standard deviation is 1.92!

+💡 What does this tell you about the population of this city?
 ```

 ???+ note

-    Don't forget that if you want to run the `datasummarizer` you must use your terminal to first go into the GitHub repository containing this project and then go into the `datasummarizer` directory that contains the project's code.
+    Don't forget that if you want to run the `dataanalysis` you must use your terminal to first go into the GitHub repository containing this project and then go into the `dataanalysis` directory that contains the project's code.
 Finally, remember that before running the program you must run `poetry install` to add the dependencies.

 ## Adding Functionality

-If you study the file `datasummarizer/datasummarizer/main.py` you will see that it has many `TODO` markers that designate the parts of the program that you need to implement before `datasummarizer` will produce correct output.
-If you run the provided test suite with the command `poetry run task test` or you try to run the program with the command `poetry run datasummarizer --data-file input/data.txt` you will see an error message in your terminal window.
+If you study the file `dataanalysis/dataanalysis/main.py` you will see that it has many `TODO` markers that designate the parts of the program that you need to implement before `dataanalysis` will produce correct output.
+If you run the provided test suite with the command `poetry run task test` or you try to run the program with the command `poetry run dataanalysis --data-file input/data.txt` you will see an error message in your terminal window.
 This is due to the fact that there are key parts of this program that are missing!
 In addition to implementing the program's main functions you also need to correctly `import` the correct modules and objects, like `typer`.

-Since the `datasummarizer` program takes as input textual values from an input file, you will need to implement a data transformation function that can take as input a string that contains a numerical value on each line and returns a list of floating-point values suitable for input into a mathematical computation.
+Since the `dataanalysis` program takes as input textual values from an input file, you will need to implement a data transformation function that can take as input a string that contains a numerical value on each line and returns a list of floating-point values suitable for input into a mathematical computation.
 For